Car insurance group checker

 Will my car’s insurance group change over time?

-Your car’s insurance group could go up or down.
-For example, if you own an electric vehicle, you may see your insurance group drop over time as parts and repairs become more readily available.
-On the other hand, as new safety systems are rolled out in newer models, your car could be assessed as relatively unsafe and your car insurance group could go up.
+For example, if you own an electric vehicle, you may see your insurance group drop over time as parts and repairs become cheaper and more readily available.
+On the other hand, as new safety systems are rolled out in newer models, your car could be assessed as less safe and your car insurance group could go up.

-Thatcham and the associated Group Rating Panel of the ABI are constantly reviewing their ratings and method for assigning scores, to keep up with a changing world.
+Thatcham and the associated Group Rating Panel are constantly reviewing how they assign car groupings, to keep up with a changing world.

 Why are the same cars in different car insurance groups?

-The group rating system takes into account the different versions of the same model of car.
-Even a small change from one model to another, such as the addition of a new security system or the use of a different part, could tip a car from one insurance group to another.
+The group rating system takes into account different versions of the same car model and enhancements or additions that could make them cheaper to insure.
+A new security system, for example, could tip a car from one insurance group to another.

-The Thatcham ratings also factor in the different age ranges for the same model.
+The Thatcham ratings also factor in the different age ranges of the same model.
 For example, there are many versions of the VW Golf.

 How can I get cheap car insurance if my car is in a high insurance group?